Diane K. Kuwamura, Principal

 Diane is licensed to practice law in Maryland and the District of Columbia.
 She earned an AV Preeminent rating from Martindale Hubbell and was named among the top twenty-two estate planning attorneys in the area by Bethesda Magazine.
 Diane has also been named to the Maryland and District of Columbia Super Lawyers in Estate Planning and Probate for 2019, 2020, 2021 and 2022.

 Diane is a member of the United States Supreme Court Bar Association, the United States District Court for the District of Maryland, the Maryland State Bar Association-Estates and Trusts and Taxation Sections, The District of Columbia Bar, the American Bar Association-Real Property, Trust and Estate Law Section and Taxation Section and the Montgomery County Bar Association-Estates and Trusts Section.
 She is also a Fellow of the Maryland State Bar Association.
 She has been an active member of the Washington, DC Estate Planning Council since 2000.
 From 2010 to 2011, Diane served as President of the Washington, DC Estate Planning Council.
 Prior to that, she served on the Council’s Board of Directors from 2005-2012 and on various committees within the Council including as Chair of the Membership Committee.
-Diane is a member of the Montgomery County Estate Planning Council and is serving as the Co-Chair of the Membership Committee and as a member of its Board of Directors.
+Diane is a member of the Montgomery County Estate Planning Council and is serving as Secretary of the Board of Directors and as a committee member of the Membership Committee.

 Diane volunteers her time with several area charitable organizations.
 She currently serves as Chairperson of the Board of Directors of Montgomery Hospice, Inc.

 Diane and her husband reside in Montgomery County, Maryland.